arielBWong/EGO/README.md

 probability can only be in [0, 1], in prediction of f there is much more possible values than just [0, 1]

-**No I was wrong!**
+**No I was so wrong!**

-By saying f1...fn is multivariant Gaussian distribution, one f is a 1D Gaussian. the catch is that there is a **sampling process** that can happen for distributions.
+By saying [f1...fn] is multivariant Gaussian distribution, one f is a 1D Gaussian. the catch is that there is a **sampling process** that can happen for distributions.
 We can drawn a sample from a distribution and where the sample locates, it is the value of f.
 Besides, mu can move all over the axis, so the value of f is not constrainted (compared to probability)